Cray-HPE/docs-csm/install/re-installation.md

 > **`NOTE`** Skip this section if none of the management nodes are booted.

-Power each NCN off using `ipmitool` from `ncn-m001` (or the `pit`, if reinstalling an incomplete install).
+Power each NCN off using `ipmitool` from `ncn-m001` (or the PIT node, if reinstalling an incomplete install).

-1. Get the inventory of BMCs:
+1. Get the inventory of BMCs.

    - (`pit#`) From the PIT: